deya-eldeen/blog/_posts/post/2022-11-16-problem_solving_swift_1_4.md

  caption="Grokking Algorithms book"
 %}

-It’s advised you get yourself familiar with data structures before starting to solve problems… I will not go into details, my advice is to try to solve the problems without looking at the solutions
+Understanding data structures is essential before diving into problem-solving.
+While I won't go into detailed explanations here, I recommend attempting to solve the problems on your own without immediately referring to the solutions.

 ## Problem 1
-**return a pair of 2 distinct values (if any) that sum up to a target number, from a nonempty array that has distinct integers.
+**Return a pair of two distinct values (if any) that sum up to a target number, from a nonempty array that contains distinct integers.**

-Different Solutions with different time complexities
+Here are different solutions with varying time complexities:

 ```swift
 // Time: O(n^2)